domgoodwin/vault/website/source/api/secret/ad/index.html.md

 ## Library management

-The `library` endpoint configures how Vault will provide service accounts for check-out.
+The `library` endpoint configures the sets of service accounts Vault will offer for check-out.

 ### Parameters

-* `name` (string: "", <required>): The name of the library service account set.
+* `name` (string: "", <required>): The name of the set of service accounts.
-* `service_account_names` (string: "", or list: [] <required>): The names of all the service accounts that can be checked out from this library set.
-These service accounts must be only used by Vault.
-If a company finds that their users or applications are waiting too long for check-outs, they should reduce resource contention by adding more service accounts to the set or pursue lower levels of parallelism.
+* `service_account_names` (string: "", or list: [] <required>): The names of all the service accounts that can be checked out from this set.
+These service accounts must only be used by Vault, and may only be in one set.
+These service accounts must already exist in Active Directory.
-* `ttl` (duration: "24h", <optional>): The maximum amount of time a checkout can be lent before Vault will automatically check it back in.
+* `ttl` (duration: "24h", <optional>): The maximum amount of time a check-out lasts before Vault automatically checks it back in.
 Defaults to 24 hours.
 Setting it to zero reflects an unlimited lending period.
-* `max_ttl` (duration: "24h", <optional>): The maximum amount of time a checkout can be lent before Vault will automatically checks it back in.
+* `max_ttl` (duration: "24h", <optional>): The maximum amount of time a check-out lasts before Vault automatically checks it back in.
 Defaults to 24 hours.
 Setting it to zero reflects an unlimited lending period.
-* `disable_check_in_enforcement` (bool: false, <optional>): Disable enforcing that service accounts must be checked in by the entity that checked them out.
+* `disable_check_in_enforcement` (bool: false, <optional>): Disable enforcing that service accounts must be checked in by the entity or client token that checked them out.
 Defaults to false.

 When adding a service account to the library, Vault verifies it already exists in Active Directory.